mahmoudshahin1111/ibusy/README.md

 ## let's know how we can do that

-Just simple to get the free periods
+Just simple to get the free periods.

-1- enter the allowed periods.
+1 - enter the allowed periods.
-2- ender the disallowed periods.
+2 - ender the disallowed periods.
-3- get the free or available periods by calling `getAllowedPeriodsBetween` function just simple 😉
+3 - get the free or available periods by calling `getAllowedPeriodsBetween` function just simple 😉.

 ```typescript
 const ibusy = new IBusy();
 const periods = ibusy.getAllowedPeriodsBetween(